Blog-Reference and Blog-Reference and Blog-Reference on May 3, 2017, adapted to context

 The same holds for economics.
 The NATURAL math of economics is the elementary math of accounting.
 Whether you can do the math or whether you actually measure flows or stocks is irrelevant.
 The math is just there.

-The problem with economists is (i) that they do not know what the NATURAL math of a given economic phenomenon is, (ii) that they grab a piece of math from the math department and apply it without deeper understanding.
+The problem with economists is (i) that they do not know what the NATURAL math of a given economic phenomenon is, (ii) that they grab a piece of math from the math department, and apply it without a deeper understanding.
 A familiar example is the application of calculus to utility maximization, which is downright idiotic because utility is a NONENTITY.
 And here you have it in a nutshell: “Walras approached Poincaré for his approval. ...
 But Poincaré was devoutly committed to applied mathematics and did not fail to notice that utility is a nonmeasurable magnitude.”
 (Porter)

 Neither Walras nor the rest understood this and because they were not immediately fired for their manifest scientific incompetence, they simply carried on.

 The proper definition of mathiness is (i) not to understand what the natural math of an economic phenomenon is, and (ii), the formalization of NONENTITIES (demand functions, production functions, IS functions, equilibrium, etcetera).
 Economists got it wrong on both counts from Jevons/Walras/Menger via Keynes to DSGE.
 With Jason Smith’s information economics mathematical incompetence has actually reached a maximum.#1

 The natural math of macroeconomics is the elementary math of national accounting.
 The fact of the matter is that Keynes, Post Keynesians, and MMT got it provable wrong.#2